Implementing Payments

 Consuming the Entitlement

-As discussed in the 💰 Monetization article; a consumable product produces an entitlement (a receipt stating the player's ownership of the items bought) so you can consume it in your backend when the item is granted to the player.
+As discussed in the 💰 Monetization article, buying a product produces an entitlement (a receipt stating the player's ownership of the items bought).

 Consuming a product is done through an HTTP cURL post: